MikeBirdTech/ai-toolkit/README.md

 A collection of community created scripts to leverage AI to improve your life

+## Activity Tracker

+Use AI to categorize and analyze your daily activities with Obsidian integration

 ## AI CLI

 Use LLMs to generate terminal commands from natural language queries